mark-watson/hy-lisp-python-book/manuscript/datastores.md

 We will go into some detail on using semantic web and linked data resources in the next chapter.
 Here we will study the use of library **rdflib** as a data store, reading RDF data from disk and from web resources, adding RDF statements (which are triples containing a subject, predicate, and object) and for serializing an in memory graph to a file in one of the standard RDF XML, turtle, or NT formats.

-The following REPL session shows importing the *rdflib** library, fetching RDF (in XML format) from my personal web wite, print out the triples i the graph in NT format, and showing how the graph can be queried.
+The following REPL session shows importing the *rdflib** library, fetching RDF (in XML format) from my personal web site, printing out the triples in the graph in NT format, and showing how the graph can be queried.
 I added most of this RDF to my web site in 2005, with a few updates since then.
 The following REPL session is split up into several listings (with some long output removed) so I can explain how the **rdflib** is being used.
 In the first REPL listing I load an RDF file in XML format from my web site and print it in NT format.
-NT format can either have subject/predicate/object all on one line separated by spaces and terminated by a period, or, as shown below the subject is on one line with predicate and objects printed indented on two additional lines.
-In both cases a period character "." is used to terminate seach RDF NT statement.
+NT format can have either subject/predicate/object all on one line separated by spaces and terminated by a period or, as shown below the subject is on one line with predicate and objects printed indented on two additional lines.
+In both cases a period character "." is used to terminate search RDF NT statement.
 The statements are displayed in arbitrary order.

 {lang="hy",linenos=on}
 ~~~~~~~~